raspberrypilearning/generic-scratch-basic-pen/en/step_1.md

 	![clear](images/clear.png)

-- Then you can make the pen go down to start drawing
+- Then you can make the pen go down to start drawing.

 	![pen down](images/pen-down.png)

-- When you move your sprite, it will draw on the **Stage**
+- When you move your sprite, it will draw on the Stage.

 	![move sprite](images/forward.png)